LazierGame/react-mobile-range-selector/README.md

 ## Changelog

+### 0.1.14
+- For the specific business development has been completed, the subsequent version will be changed to the general version.
 ### 0.1.9
 - Add the width of the isolation line between two forbidden blocks (if 0, no)
 - Refactoring configuration items